On this page10

 Do I need to be Chinese or Buddhist to use these divination methods?

-No. These systems came from Chinese culture but function as tools for insight, not religious practices.
+No. These systems came from Chinese culture but function as tools for insight, not religious requirements.
 Many practitioners treat them as psychological or philosophical frameworks.
 Wong Tai Sin Temple welcomes visitors of all backgrounds.

 How accurate is Chinese divination compared to tarot?